-Granted, some of that money is going to interest, but you’re paying down the principal (your debt) as well.
-Pull up your account statements to learn exactly how much of your monthly payment goes to principal and how much is being eaten by interest.
+Some of that money is going to interest, but you’re paying down the principal as well.
+Pull up your account statements to learn exactly how much of your monthly payment goes to principal and how much goes to interest.

-Then subtract the total of your current monthly principal payments from $833.
-For example, if you’re currently paying $333 toward your principal each month, you’d need to come up with an extra $500 each month to reach $10,000 for the year.
+Then, subtract the total of your current monthly principal payments from $833.
+For example, if you’re currently paying $333 toward principal each month, you will need to come up with an extra $500 each month to reach about $10,000 over a year.

 There are a number of ways you could do that.
 You could:

-- Try one of these extreme ways to save money.
+- Consider one of these extreme ways to save money.

 - Sell your excess stuff.

 - Get a second job.